mmrahneshin/mmrahneshin.github.io/content/authors/admin/_index.md

 ## About Me

-I’m a BSc Computer Engineering student at Ferdowsi University of Mashhad with a strong focus on AI, machine learning, and data structures.
-My undergraduate project is an industry collaboration with [Nian Electronic Company](https://nianelectronic.net/en), where I implemented the approach from the research paper [*"Predictive Maintenance of VRLA Batteries in UPS towards Reliable Data Centers"*](https://www.sciencedirect.com/science/article/pii/S240589632031185X) using a GDBT model to predict VRLA battery deterioration in advance for the company’s UPS systems.
+I am a recent B.Sc. graduate in Computer Engineering from Ferdowsi University of Mashhad, with a strong foundation in AI, machine learning, and data structures.
+My bachelor's final project was an industry collaboration with [Nian Electronic Company](https://nianelectronic.net/en), where I implemented the approach from the research paper [*"Predictive Maintenance of VRLA Batteries in UPS towards Reliable Data Centers"*](https://www.sciencedirect.com/science/article/pii/S240589632031185X) using Gradient Boosted Decision Trees to predict VRLA battery degradation in advance for the company's BTS systems.

-I've directed national-level programming contests as Dataleague's Exercise Design Team Lead and designed an automatic judging system, "Sepehr," for algorithmic problems.
-My projects further extend across transfer learning, seizure classification, and playing agents.
+I directed national- and university-level programming contests as Dataleague's Exercise Design Team Lead and developed an automatic judging system, "Sepehr," for algorithmic problems.
+My projects extend across transfer learning for age prediction, EEG-based seizure signal classification, and AI agents for games.

-As Teaching Assistant to Data Structures and Algorithm Design for five semesters, I enjoy spreading knowledge and mentoring students.
-I am especially interested in applying AI to practical uses and building instruments that ease research and learning.
+As a Teaching Assistant for Data Structures and Algorithm Design over five semesters, I enjoyed mentoring students and fostering their growth.
+I am particularly passionate about NeuroAI, exploring how biological brain mechanisms can inspire more efficient AI architectures, and building tools that advance research and learning at the intersection of neuroscience and AI.